Frequently Asked Questions

 Can men be diagnosed with breast cancer?

-Yes, men in the general population can be diagnosed with breast cancer but the odds are very low.
-Men who carry an inherited gene mutation for HBOC syndrome have a higher risk of being diagnosed with breast cancer than the general population, but the odds are still quite low.
-Your genetics professional will be able to assess a male carrier's odds of breast cancer, based on the particular mutation carried and a variety of other factors.
+Yes, men in the general population can be diagnosed with breast cancer.
+Men who carry risky genes have a higher risk of being diagnosed with breast cancer than the general population, but the odds are still quite low.
+Your genetics professional will be able to assess a male carrier's risk of breast cancer, based on the particular mutation carried and a variety of other factors.

-Why are the wait times so long to get into the high risk clinic?
+Why are the wait times so long to get into some of the high risk clinics?

-These clinics are restricted by the amount of funding available to run them, with some clinics being 100% privately funded.
+These clinics are often restricted by the amount of government funding available to them which affects the level of staff and other resources.
+Some are still 100% privately funded.

 Do I have to pay for genetic testing, screening or preventative surgeries?